Remote Magnetic Levitation Using Reduced Attitude Control and Parametric Field Models: Introduction

 To meet the listed requirements, as a proof of concept, we design a control and modeling framework to levitate rigid bodies.
 We first fit an analytical model relating electrical coil currents to the magnetic field within the workspace using calibration data.
 The resulting field is mapped to forces and torques using an analytical point-dipole representation.
 These field models are commonly used by the eMNS community as the main calibration tool \cite{charreyronModelingElectromagneticNavigation2021}; however, to the best of our knowledge, this is the first time they are utilized to achieve macroscopic levitation of a permanent magnetic dipole in a physical experimental setup.

 We deploy a nonlinear, time-invariant feedback controller that guarantees stability over all controllable orientations \cite{rajStructurePreservingReduced2021,muellerStabilityControlQuadrocopter2014}.
-This becomes particularly important in challenging in-vivo settings (e.g. magnetic capsule in intestine) where practical operation demands control across the levitator’s full usable range of motion.
+This becomes particularly important in challenging in-vivo settings (e.g. magnetic capsule in intestine) where practical operation demands control across the levitator's full range of motion.
 However, for a symmetric rigid body with a single embedded magnetic dipole, rotations about the dipole axis are inherently uncontrollable \cite{berkelmanMagnetLevitationTrajectory2009}.
 Hence, we deploy a reduced attitude representation \cite{chaturvediRigidBodyAttitudeControl2011}, that captures only the controllable attitude subspace.
+To evaluate the structural advantages of our approach, we benchmark the proposed controller against an equivalent decoupled proportional-integral-derivative (PID) baseline, demonstrating its superior stability and robustness during large-angle tracking and disturbance rejection.

 In conclusion, this work makes three main contributions: First, we demonstrate, for the first time, remote magnetic levitation of a centimeter-scale rigid body in air using a clinical eMNS platform and extended working distances.
-Second, we use a levitator agnostic modeling strategy with an efficient calibration that allows straightforward reuse across different levitator designs.
+Second, we introduce a modeling strategy that is fully agnostic to both the levitator and the electromagnetic platform.
+Enabled by an efficient calibration process, we demonstrate the straightforward reuse of this strategy by levitating three different objects across two separate eMNS setups.
 Third, we achieve stabilization and trajectory tracking over the full five degrees-of-freedom (DoF) controllable pose subspace.
 We evaluate our approach through trajectory tracking experiments and discuss important design considerations of the levitation system.